Accessibility

 Low vision and blind Museum visitors experiencing artist Hank Willis Thomas’s “14,719.”

-The Portland Art Museum is committed to providing thoughtful visitor access.
-The information below will help make your visit as accessible as possible.
+The Portland Art Museum is committed to providing meaningful access to all visitors.
+Below is information that can help ensure your visit is as accessible as possible.

 Accessibility questions or feedback